 Terrorism exercise on the Treasure Coast

-A box truck explosion in Port St. Lucie and moments later in Stuart, there's a fire at Witham Field, and a suspicious backpack found.
-This is only a drill.
+MARTIN AND ST. LUCIE COUNTIES, Fla. - A box truck explosion in Port St. Lucie and moments later in Stuart, there's a fire at Witham Field, and a suspicious backpack found.

 Comments